 FAX: (301) 295-3034

 The Department of Medical Psychology (original name) was founded in 1976 by Jerome E. Singer, Ph.D., who served as Chairman from 1976 - 1999.
 The Ph.D. program in Medical Psychology (research oriented) graduated its first students in 1984 and continues to this day.
 Alumni have achieved international and national recognition as scientists and educators.
 In the early 1990s, the U.S. Congress directed the Uniformed Services University to develop a Ph.D. program in Clinical Psychology for the military services.
 In 1993, Michael Feuerstein, Ph.D., MPH, joined the department to develop and direct the new program.
 The department was renamed Medical and Clinical Psychology to encompass the expanded mission.
 In the late 1990s, the department added a dual track Ph.D. program in Medical and Clinical Psychology to train scientist-practitioners who are prepared to contribute to clinically-relevant science.
 Graduates of this clinical program have become leaders in military clinical psychology and are contributing to clinical practice and scholarship.
 In 1999, Dr. Singer retired and the current Department Chairman, David S. Krantz, Ph.D., was appointed.
+In 2014, Dr. Krantz stepped down as Chairman to focus back on his research.
+CAPT Jeffrey D. Quinlan, M.D., FAAFP, MC, USN, has stepped in to act as our interim Chairman, until a nationwide search is conducted to find our next Chairman.
 To date, the Department has trained approximately 125 Ph.D. psychologists and helped the University to train more than 4,500 physicians.
 Department faculty have published extensively (including empirical, theoretical, and review papers; textbooks, handbooks, edited volumes, and patient-oriented books), founded and served as editors of many different scientific journals, and are nationally and internationally recognized for contributions to psychology, behavioral and medical sciences, education, and public health.

 The Department's Clinical Psychology Ph.D.
 Training Program is fully accredited by the American Psychological Association.